 The issue I had the most problems with was actually designing ViewModels.
-It wasn’t until I started using Flux and Redux that I begun to understand a better way of designing them.
+It wasn’t until I started using Flux and Redux that I began to understand a better way of designing them.

-We need to bring the best of both worlds to improve upon the design and ultimately have a better approach towards front-end architectures.
+We need to bring the best of both worlds to improve upon the design and ultimately have a better approach toward front-end architectures.

 In most cases we don’t need the entire Flux flow, we can combine the Action Creators that dispatch dedicated Actions to one Store and the Store itself into a ViewModel.
 When we need to expose an operation, we do that through an ICommand.
 We can expose data through properties, if we are on the read-only flow then each property should be read-only and writable only from within the ViewModel.
 This will ensure that nobody else can edit these properties which enforces the unidirectional data flow principle.